CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 {{%notice note%}}
 When you enable the OTLP whitelist for an external TSDB endpoint, the `default` whitelist applied to the internal NetQ TSDB is not applied to external TSDBs.
 Configure all desired metrics in the YAML file applied to external TSDBs when you enable the whitelist.
 {{%/notice%}}

+To disable OTLP whitelists on the default internal TSDB, run the `netq modify otlp endpoint tsdb-name default whitelist_enabled false` command.
+To disable the OTLP whitelist on an external TSDB, replace the `tsdb-name default` in the command with the name of your external TSDB, such as `netq modify otlp endpoint tsdb-name EXTERNAL_DB_NAME whitelist_enabled false`.
 ## Collect Slurm Telemetry

 {{<exlink url="https://slurm.schedmd.com/quickstart.html" text="Slurm">}} (Simple Linux Utility for Resource Management) is an open-source job scheduler used in high-performance computing (HPC) environments.
 It manages and allocates compute resources, schedules jobs, and distributes workloads across a cluster.